sirupsen/vim-execrus/ftplugin/ruby/README.md

     run only that test.
 2. Run RSpec spec under cursor
   - Same as "Run Test::Unit test under cursor", but for rspec specs.
-3. Run Spring Rspec under cursor with Spring
+3. Run Spring Rspec under cursor
-  - Same as "Run Test::Unit test under cursor", but with spring rspec.
+  - Same as "Run RSpec spec under cursor", but with spring rspec.